-It’s actually been quite lovely to be back in Islamabad.
-I fretted through packing suitcases and grumbled (inwardly) during the flight.
-I quaked when I saw the amount of vacuuming and tidying that I had to do once I hit Pakistan and still miss my family in Singapore, but now that I am all settled in, I am quite alright really.
+It’s been quite lovely to be back in Islamabad.
+I had fretted through packing suitcases back in Singapore and grumbled (inwardly) during the flight.
+I quaked when I saw the amount of vacuuming and tidying that I had to do once I hit Pakistan.
+I am still bleary-eyed and bone-weary and miss my family in Singapore… but now that I am more or less settled in, I have to say, I’m quite alright really.

 There, I’ve said it.
 I am fine with being back.

 Yes, we’ve had mountains of laundry from the trip and still more from the layers of warm clothes we go through each day… and yes, we’ve had runny noses and chilled toes, but seriously, we are blessed in ways we can’t enumerate, so we’ve more or less gone through our issues with winter with smiles.